 Plants that offer a sensory experience: Common herbs like basil or rosemary add rich new scents to your garden — and children can taste the leaves, too.
 The soft, woolly leaves of Lambs’ ears plants are also an enticing sensory experience for young hands, too.

 Plants you can eat: Like we mentioned above, there’s a good bit of research to suggest that when children grow their own vegetables, it’s easier to get leafy greens on their dinner plates.
 Peas, lettuce and baby tomatoes are all perfect choices for your garden.

 Plants that attract butterflies: Nasturtium flowers or sunflowers are two examples of beautiful, easy-to-grow flowers that will bring butterflies over to your garden.
 In the spring and summer, it’s a great way to talk about how these little pollinators help your flowers and vegetables grow.

 Best tips for gardening with children

-Here are a few tips to help you get the best experience from gardening with children:
+Here are a few gardening tips to help you get the best experience with children: